The Eames Almshouses,

 Four units are suitable for single people, and two are slightly larger, and suitable for a married couple.
 The houses are suited to older people.

-The charity which runs the almshouses is administered by local trustees, chaired by John Owen, who is vicar of Steep.
+The charity which runs the almshouses is administered by local trustees from the area.

 The properties are well maintained, in a pleasant setting, and situated close to the school and church in Church Road.